Pioannid/GitHubScrap/README.md

 ### CLI

-After installation, the CLI tool is available as github-scrapper.
+After installation, the CLI tool is available as github-scrap.
 The basic usage is:

-`github-scrapper [OPTIONS] REPO_PATH`
+`github-scrap [OPTIONS] REPO_PATH`

 Where REPO_PATH is the path to the Git repository or its URL.

 –output, -o:
 Description: Specify a file path to save the formatted output.
 Example:
 --output output.txt

 –ignore-dirs, -id:
 Description: Additional directories to ignore.
 Accepts one or more directory names.
 Example:
 --ignore-dirs venv node_modules

 –ignore-files, -if:
 Description: Specific files to ignore.
 Accepts one or more filenames.
 Example:
 --ignore-files README.md LICENSE

 –ignore-file, -c:
 Description: Path to a configuration file with ignore rules (for both files and directories).
 Example:
 --ignore-file .gitignore

 –token, -t:
 Description: GitHub token for private repositories (if REPO_PATH is a URL).
 Example:
 --token YOUR_GITHUB_TOKEN

 –branch, -b:
 Description: The branch to scrape from.
 Default is main.
 Example:
 --branch develop

-Example Command
+### Example Command

 To scrape the repository on the main branch and save the output to output.txt: